Thang Nguyen 555

 ”Nhieu dieu phu lay gia guong”….(love one another)!…then Bang!

-Like Bruce Lee in Enter the Dragon I was surrounded by shifting shadows.
-Noticing my emotional drift, one of my nieces asked if I miss my dad – while in fact – I missed my friend who we had just seen a few hours and a few miles out.
-Since I was no longer safe in my cocoon, with guardrails and grammar, conjugation and composition, I realized this would be a cold cut.
-Even with the best denial, I could hardly come up with excuses for what had just transpired: a sudden, unplanned act of betrayal – in my brother’s case, AWOL pre-maturely on the eve of nation on its last leg.
-Be Run Be.
+Since I was no longer safe in my cocoon, with guardrails and grammar, conjugation and composition, I realized this would be a cold Turkey.
+Adapt or die.
+In denial, I could hardly come up with an excuse for what had just transpired: a sudden, unplanned act of collective betrayal – in my brother’s case, pre-mature AWOL on the eve of a nation on its last leg.

 No turning back.